 Questions About Love

 People express love in so many different ways; it's important to get a good understanding of what will speak to your partner's heart.
-You also probably have questions about their thoughts and feelings (past and present) on love.
+You also probably have questions for your potential mate about their thoughts and feelings (past and present) on love.

 - What can I do to show you how much I love you?